israellevin/marmalade/README.md

 ## Network Protocol

 This is the protocol for communication between players.
 It allows for the following requests to be made (and fulfilled) by any player to any other player in the network:
-- `Players`: get a list of all players known to the queried player, in reverse chronological order.
+- `players`: get a list of all players known to the queried player, in reverse chronological order.
 Each player has a unique name (per jam), an address, and a public key.
-- `Generators`: get a list of all generators known to the queried player, in reverse chronological order.
+- `generators`: get a list of all generators known to the queried player, in reverse chronological order.
-- `Get <generator ID>`: get the generator with the specified ID.
+- `generator <generator ID>`: get the generator with the specified ID.
-- `Play <generator ID> <instance ID> <signature> <public key>`: run the generator with the specified ID, but only if it has not been run with the specified instance ID before (this allows for multiple instances of the same generator to be run in parallel).
+- `play <generator ID> <instance ID> <signature> <public key>`: run the generator with the specified ID, but only if it has not been run with the specified instance ID before (this allows for multiple instances of the same generator to be run in parallel).

-While the first three calls do not change the state of the jam, and can therefore be anonymous, the `Play` call has to be signed by the querying player and verified by the queried player.
-The `Play` call will, in addition to running the generator, download and deploy the generator if it is not locally present and add it to the list of known generators, and add the querying player to the list of players if it is not already there (along with the public key provided, which will be used to verify future `Play` calls).
+While the first three calls do not change the state of the jam, and can therefore be anonymous, the `play` call has to be signed by the querying player and verified by the queried player.
+The `play` call will, in addition to running the generator, download and deploy the generator if it is not locally present and add it to the list of known generators, and add the querying player to the list of players if it is not already there (along with the public key provided, which will be used to verify future `play` calls).

 ## Player Directory Structure

 ```
 player/
-  general.conf
+  config.lisp
   generators/
     <jam name:player name:generator name>.tgz
     ...
-  identities/
-    <player name>.conf
-    ...
   jams/
     <jam name>/
-      jam.conf
+      jam.lisp
       jam.log
       jam.aof
       players/